tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 I've also thought about automating the creation of this kind of content, so I already have a mature idea of what to do.

-It was good to had worked with drawings, mandala fractals, and ideas these days as they gave insights, relax, I'm closer to fulfil some objectives about MathSwe and Repsymo, and I'll keep doing the great job.
+It was good to have worked with drawings, mandala fractals, and ideas these days as they gave insights, and relaxation, I'm closer to fulfilling some objectives about MathSwe and Repsymo, and I'll keep doing this great job.

 ![Drawing](drawing.png)